sw180283/comp110-evaluation/README.md

 Achievable - The pseudocode has been given as well as additional aupport, so an attempt is achieveable
 Relevant - This is for worksheet 5 and useful for our comp 150 group project
 Time-bound - Next week, if I can't complete this task, I should approach my lecturer and submit a pull request

+##Week 5
+This week, we were able to discussion our issues with the A* pathfinding as a class, where we were given additional support work this worksheet.
+I struggled with shared pointed and so this workshop improved my knowledge so that I can attempt to worksheet again.
+Another task we took part in class was a heuristic review of our peers controllers which also provided feedback for final prototyping.
+The controller deadline is my priority, so I should set my SMART action to this task.
+Specific - Make final prototype controller
+Measurable - Have a functional controller
+Achievable - The previous prototypes, materials avaliable and feedback provided is enough to make a final prototype
+Relevant - This is for comp 140 hacking
+Time-bound - If I have any issues over the week, I should approach my lecturers before Monday